NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 ### Training process

 FastPitch is trained to generate mel-spectrograms from raw text input.
-It uses short time Fourier transform (STFT) to generate target mel-spectrograms from audio waveforms to be the training targets.
+It uses short-time Fourier transform (STFT) to generate target mel-spectrograms from audio waveforms to be the training targets.

 The training loss is averaged over an entire training epoch, whereas the